iwisllc/javascript/README.md

 # javascript

-Example of using the script on the server<br>
+Example of using the JavaScript on the server<br>
 Simple api service

 #### Technologies used